Roos call time on Cunnington's AFL season - Shepparton News

 Roos call time on Cunnington’s AFL seasonBy AAP Newswire

-North Melbourne are already planning for 2021 after they ruled star midfielder Ben Cunnington's season over due to a back injury.
+North Melbourne are already looking towards next year after they ruled star midfielder Ben Cunnington's 2020 campaign over due to a back injury.

-With just six matches remaining in 2020, the 16th-placed Kangaroos elected to take a conservative approach with their two-time best and fairest winner.
+With just six matches remaining this season, the 16th-placed Kangaroos elected to take a conservative approach with their two-time best and fairest winner.

-Cunnington has been restricted to just three matches this year - the most recent of those in round five - as he battles a nerve problem.
+Cunnington has been restricted to just three matches this year - the most recent of those in round five - as he battles a nerve problem in his back.

-Kangaroos GM football Brady Rawlings said Cunnington had run out of time to return this year.
+Kangaroos GM football Brady Rawlings said time had run out for Cunnington to return this year.

 "Ben's been working closely with our physios and strength and conditioning staff, but the reality is, he won't be available before the end of the season given the time we have left," he said.